All string prices include installation and NYS Sales Tax!

 Babolat Xcel replaces what was previously called Xcel Premium.
 In this updated version Babolat uses a new bonding agent that is intended to maintain the soft feel of the original while improving durability.
 One of the softest strings out there, so not a bad choice for sore arms.
 I am carrying this string in both 16 and 17 gauges.

 Babolat RPM Blast.
 Co-polyester from Babolat that is softer than their earlier offerings and octagonally shaped for more spin.
 Personally, I found this to be on the stiff side, but this is the string of choice for Nadal, Tsonga and others on the tour.
 Available in 15L,16, 17 and 18 ga.

-Babolat Tonic Plus is Babolat's second line of natural gut string and is not gauge specific like their top line.
+Babolat Touch Tonic is Babolat's second line of natural gut string and is not gauge specific like their top line.
+Packages indicate only that the string is either over 1.35mm or under.
+Thicker is more durable, thinner more playable.
 An especially good choice if you are looking to hybridize with a polyester.

 VS Touch 16 is Babolat's best natural gut and arguably the finest gut available on the planet.
 Natural gut has the longest playing life of any of the racquet strings so if you are not a string breaker this might actually prove to be a cost effective choice in spite of the price.
 Available in natural or black.